DavidWells/analytics/packages/analytics-util-localstorage/README.md

 [Tiny](https://bundlephobia.com/result?p=@analytics/localstorage-utils) LocalStorage utilities library for [analytics](https://npmjs.com/package/analytics) & whatever else 🌈

-Exposes `hasLocalStorage` function.
+Exposes `hasLocalStorage`, `getItem`, `setItem`, & `removeItem` functions.

-This will work with [analytics](https://getanalytics.io) or as a standalone import in your code.
+This modules will automatically fail back to global window storage if `localStorage` is not available in the browser.

 ## How to install